Vaccines are free for everyone in New Zealand aged 5 and over.

 For a summary of things to consider in your workplace: Vaccines and employers.

 From 5 April, vaccine passes are longer required.
 Businesses will still be able to use the system if they would like to.

 Key information sources

-Be sure to check out the following information sites for developments and detailed information:
+Check out the following information sites for detailed information:

 - General vaccine information – Covid-19 Vaccines

 - Toolkit to help workplaces, non-profit groups and other organisations to support COVID-19 vaccinations in their communities: Tool Kit

 - Worksafe: Covid-19 controls at work

 - Vaccines and the workplace

 - Ministry of Health vaccine resources.